mindset-dojo/mindset-dojo.github.io/_forms/collaborator.md

 ## Implementation

-You use Labels™ to surface underlying emotions, Encouragers™ to show your engagement, and [Tone](../tone/) to show that you care.
+You use Labels™ to surface underlying emotions, Encouragers™ to show your engagement, and a playful, warm [Tone](../tone/) to show that you care.

 ## Inspiration